Wednesday, May 25, 2016

 “I want to throw them off their brooms!”
 Ingrid declared.
 “I feel like charging outside with a sword and fighting them.”

-“It is Christmas Eve,” Yuletide reminded.
+“Baa, it is Christmas Eve,” Yuletide reminded her.
 “There’s supposed to be peace on Earth.
 Maybe we should just ignore them.”

 “Never!”
 Ingrid cried.
 “The witches just snatched my cousins!
-This is the worst attack from them that I’ve ever seen!”
+This is the worst attack from the witches that I’ve ever seen!”
+Tears rolled down Ingrid’s cheeks.

-“We’re going to have to clog the chimney so they can’t fly down it,” Ingrid planned, pulling Yuletide’s beard.
+“We’re going to have to clog the chimney so they can’t fly down it,” Ingrid said, as she tugged Yuletide’s beard.

-“The witches are more determined than ever to undermine Julenissen and his Nisse,” Ingrid admitted, lighting a match.
+“The witches are more determined than ever to undermine Julenissen and his Nisse,” Ingrid admitted.
+She lit a match to start the fireplace.
+“Some people call him Santa Claus with his gnomes.”

 Ingrid had spent hours making Julekurver—heart-shaped, small paper basket Christmas tree decorations.
 She baked cakes and biscuits, especially the Julekake with raisins while singing “Musevisa,” a popular Christmas song.